Sara-Tucker/python-notes/django/models.md

     votes = models.IntegerField(default=0)
 ```

-Field is an abstract class (classes and class members that are incomplete and must be implemented in a derived class) that represents a database table column.
-Django uses Fields to create the database table to map Python types to the database.
+db Field is an abstract class (classes and class members that are incomplete and must be implemented in a derived class) that represents a database table column.
+Django uses db Fields to create the database table to map Python types to the database.

-In models, a Field is instantiated as a class and represents a particular table column.
+In models, a db Field is instantiated as a class and represents a particular table column.
 It has attributes(fields) such as null and unique, and methods that Django uses to map the attribute(field) value to database-specific values.

-Field types¶
+db Field types:

-Each field in your model should be an instance of the appropriate Field class.
-Django uses the field class types to determine a few things:
+Each attribute(field) in your model should be an instance of the appropriate db Field class.
+Django uses the db Field class types to determine a few things:

-    The column type, which tells the database what kind of data to store (e.g. INTEGER, VARCHAR, TEXT).
+- The column type, which tells the database what kind of data to store (e.g. INTEGER, VARCHAR, TEXT)
-    The default HTML widget to use when rendering a form field (e.g. <input type="text">, <select>).
+- The default HTML widget to use when rendering a form field (e.g. <input type="text">, <select>)
-    The minimal validation requirements, used in Django’s admin and in automatically-generated forms.
+- The minimal validation requirements, used in Django’s admin and in automatically-generated forms

-Django ships with dozens of built-in field types; you can find the complete list in the model field reference.
-You can easily write your own fields if Django’s built-in ones don’t do the trick; see Writing custom model fields.